A complex Visa application process redesigned for simplicity, and enhanced usability.

 I considered the tasks the team needed to perform and made the path to completing those tasks quickly and easily.

 Once the concept solidified, high-fidelity design became the focus.
 Instead of getting bogged down in rounds of high-fidelity wireframes, I moved the process forward by creating a realistic version.

 I started the high-fidelity design process by working through several screens and steps in the process.
 This approach provided clear insight into how the process would look and work and how much content might appear at the appropriate stages, all in just over ten days from starting the project.

 I provided all the screens in Dropbox, where the client would leave comments via annotations.
 I transferred this feedback to a task list to use for iterating.

 Iterations on the high-fidelity designs took place over three rounds of design in 10 days.

-The last step in the process was establishing the visual design and designing responsive screens to illustrate what the user interface would look like on phones and tablets, while also showing what error handling for various inputs would look like.
-I did this over the next 10 days, sharing designs and updates with the client every 2-3 days.
+The last step was to establish the visual design and design responsive screens to illustrate the user interface on phones and tablets while also showing how we would present error handling for various inputs.
+Over the next ten days, I did this, sharing designs and updates with the client every 2-3 days.